mcumiskey/Northstar_Custom_Data_Collection/README.md

 #this function creates a CSV named '0_example_export_active_learners' using the list active_learners
 export_learners_with_assessments_to_csv(active_learners, '0_example_export_active_learners.csv')
 ~~~

+### Learners within a time frame with specific tags

 **There are also functions for getting learners within time frames and tags.
 Each function has a variation to get all learners and only get active learners.**
 For example, if we wanted to get a list of learners who have the tag 'Laptop' we can add the following code: